USA West Coast road trip: San Francisco to Las Vegas

 For us, that’s heading down to Fisherman’s Wharf and taking the ferry over to Alcatraz Island and discovering the infamous abandoned prison.
 Pre-booking is a must as it is such a popular excursion.
 Our other highlights, to name but a few, include hiring bicycles at Fisherman’s Wharf and cycling to (and across) the bold and majestic Golden Gate Bridge, taking a ride on a traditional tram, drinking in that hippie-vibe in the Haight Ashbury, dining in the Castro, venturing into the SoMa district (South of the Market) for arts, shopping and nightlife, or visiting one of the many museums and galleries.

-If you still have some energy and enthusiasm left after a fun filled day, San Francisco has a diverse nightlife, offering up old school bars, stylish lounges, and an array of dining options.
+If you still have some energy left after a fun filled day, San Francisco has a diverse nightlife, offering up old school bars, stylish lounges, and an array of dining options.
 There really is something for everyone, so you certainly won’t be disappointed.

 Your road-trip starts here!
 Today, pick up your car hire to start your self-drive.
 After negotiating your way out of San Francisco (GPS recommended here!) you will travel over the Oakland Bay Bridge and out towards Yosemite National Park.

-Day 4: Yosemite to Death Valley (500km, approximately 6 hours)
+Day 4: Drive to Death Valley

 This is your “big drive day”.
 It may be long, but it is also full of stunning scenery and landscapes, so endless games of eye-spy shouldn’t be necessary!
 We suggest hitting the road nice and early, and the first part of this drive will certainly keep you fully enthralled.
 You’ll be travelling through Yosemite National Park, where there will be a lot of handy lay-by’s so you can pull in and take a moment to appreciate your surroundings.